kanety/stimulus-checklist/README.md

 # stimulus-checklist

-A stimulus controller for checkboxes responding ctrl and shift click.
+A stimulus controller for checkbox list which responds to ctrl and shift click.

 ## Dependencies